-- The student will receive a provisional grade of Incomplete only for a justified absence to an exam or final work and if he or she has a minimum of partial grades. - The final exam will be offered, or the final work will be accepted only for students who have the opportunity of obtaining a minimum final grade of "D." - 3.
-It will be the student's responsibility to make the necessary arrangements with the Professor and the Academic Director of each campus to determine how to take the exam or turn in the final work and remove the Incomplete. - 4.
+- 1. The student will receive a provisional grade of Incomplete only for a justified absence to an exam or final work and if they have a minimum of partial grades. - The final exam will be offered, or the final work will be accepted only for students who have the opportunity of obtaining a minimum final grade of "D." - It will be the student's responsibility to make the necessary arrangements with the Professor and the Academic Director of each campus to determine how to take the exam or turn in the final work and remove the Incomplete. - 4.
 The Incomplete (I) may be removed if the student completes the work required in the academic session within (1) one academic semester of the first day of class of the following session and according to the dates established in the academic calendar. - 5.
-If a student who has received an Incomplete in one or more courses does not achieve academic progress once the Incomplete is removed, according to institutional policies, financial aid will be reinstated, only if it is within the dates established by the Federal Government for assigning aid.
+According to institutional policies, suppose a student who has received an Incomplete in one or more courses does not achieve academic progress once a grade is issued for the incomplete.
+In that case, financial aid will be reinstated, only if it is within the dates established by the Federal Government for assigning aid.